 On our sailing trips we ask a lot of our voyage crew: watchkeeping, climbing the rigging, hoisting the sails, helping with maintenance.
 We will encounter various weather conditions and being active on deck is a large part of the experience.
 Because of this we always aim to ensure that every trip has a nice range in ages and nationalities.
 It is precisely this division that provides interesting conversations on board, between the youngest and older guests among us.
 We therefore keep in mind the number of people in a certain age group on our voyages.
 This could mean that if the limit has been reached, we might have to add someone on the waiting list.
-At this moment we unfortunately do not have availability on this voyage for 60+ sailors.
+At this moment we unfortunately do not have availability left on this voyage for 60+ sailors.

 The first expedition of the Antarctica season 2023/2024 will start in Montevideo, Uruguay and it promises to be a fantastic voyage with a visit to multiple remote locations in the Southern ocean.
 During this expedition we will visit three beautiful locations and we will spend our days exploring everything the Falklands / Las Malvinas, South Georgia and Antarctica has to offer.
 We will take our time in these regions, to be fully immersed in the impressive landscapes, history and abundant wildlife.